liuyejiang576/MATH1560J-Honors-Calculus/README.md

 1. Functions Revisited in Complex
 2. Integration Techniques
 3. Parametric Equations and Polar Coordinates
-4. Generating Functions and Infinite Series
+4. Infinite Series Manipulation Methods
+5. Functions Redefined in ODEs

 The documents would not only save time for exercise searching and problem shooting, but moreover hopefully make a great difference in students' maths thinking and knowledge structure.